enonic/lib-static/README.md

 `const response = libStatic.get(path, options);`

 `const response = libStatic.get(optionsWithPath);`

+Worth knowing: the `body` in the returned response is the content, not as a string but a resource stream from [ioLib](https://developer.enonic.com/docs/xp/stable/api/lib-io) (see resource.getStream()).
+This works for both binary and non-binary files when used by browsers, but might be less straightforward when writing tests.

 #### Params:
 - `path` (string): path and full file name to an asset file, relative to the JAR root (or relative to _build/resources/main_ in XP dev mode, see [the 'root' param explanation](#static-params) above.
 Cannot contain `..` or any of the characters `: | < > ' " ´ * ?` or backslash or backtick.